stephanienguyen2020/memetron/frontend/README.md

-# HedgeFi
+# MemeTron

-In a world where meme coins can make millionaires overnight or vanish into thin air, HedgeFi is here to give traders the edge they need.
-HedgeFi is an **AI-driven platform** designed to help users research, analyze, and even launch their own meme coins with ease.
-Whether you're looking to predict price trends, create your own token, or place bets on market movements, HedgeFi is your all-in-one solution.
+In a world where meme coins can make millionaires overnight or vanish into thin air, MemeTron is here to give traders the edge they need.
+MemeTron is an **AI-driven platform** designed to help users research, analyze, and even launch their own meme coins with ease.
+Whether you're looking to predict price trends, create your own token, or place bets on market movements, MemeTron is your all-in-one solution.

 ## 🚀 Features

 ### **Seamless Wallet Integration**

-HedgeFi makes it easy to get started.
+MemeTron makes it easy to get started.
 Users can connect their wallets seamlessly, eliminating the need for complicated private key management while maintaining complete security.
 Our authentication system ensures your session remains active without compromising your assets.

 ### **Comprehensive Dashboard**